Skvortzoviothrix

 Skvortzoviothrix is a genus of green algae, in the family Chaetophoraceae.
 As of February 2022, the only species is Skvortzoviothrix terrestris.

-The genus was circumscribed by Pierre Paul Charles Bourrelly in Algues Eau Douce ed.
+The genus was first circumscribed by Boris V. Skvortzov in 1959 under the name Chlorodendron.
+Boris Vassilievich Skvortzov (1896–1980) was a Polish-Russian-Brazilian botanist (Algology and Mycology), and teacher.
+He also worked as a researcher in Harbin, China.
+However, the name was illegitimate, as it was published for a different group of algae earlier in 1900.
+A replacement name of Skvortzoviothrix was given by Pierre Paul Charles Bourrelly in Algues d'Eau Douce ed.
 2, vol.1 on page 546 in 1972.

-The genus name of Skvortzoviothrix is in honour of Boris Vassilievich Skvortzov (1896–1980), who was a Polish-Russian-Brazilian botanist (Algology and Mycology), and teacher.
-He also worked as a researcher in Harbin, China.